LLC paperwork is something that many business owners have to do at some point.

 However, not all businesses will be required to obtain a business license before they can start operating.

-For example, LLC that provides professional services like law, accounting, or medical business will be required to obtain business licenses.
+For example, an LLC that provides professional services like law, accounting, or medical business will be required to obtain business licenses.

 LLCs that provide non-professional services like sales and marketing might need business licenses in most states.